Borders and Territories: Identity in Place

 INTRODUCTION AND AIMS

-Borders and Territories: Identity in Place aims to examine new spatial, geopolitical and cultural possibilities related to nations and people on our globe.
+Borders and Territories: Identity in Place aims at examining new spatial, geopolitical and cultural possibilities related to nations and people on our globe.
 In this discourse, we consider identity as a spatial problem caught between territorial claims and today’s global dynamics.
-Concepts of dividing and connecting are vital to address the question what is or makes territories that are defined (1) physically/politically, (2) by culture and ways of thinking and (3) by common interests such as economy.
-What type of physical, infrastructural and political basis has to be established to meet the various ideas of home and “Heimat” of societies that are increasingly culturally diverse and socially divided?
+Concepts of dividing and connecting are vital to address the question what is or what makes territories, that are defined (1) physically/politically, (2) by culture and ways of thinking and (3) by common interests such as economy.
+What type of physical, infrastructural and political basis have to be established to meet the various ideas of home and 'Heimat' of societies that are increasingly culturally diverse and socially divided?
 How can we use their potential?
-This includes the investigation of borders of different qualities – from physical divisions, “rurban” situations and political frontiers of countries and states to invisible boundaries between disciplines and social or cultural borders.
+This includes the investigation of borders of different qualities – from physical divisions, 'rurban' situations and political frontiers of countries and states to invisible boundaries between disciplines and social or cultural borders.
 In the course of this process, new strategies of perceiving, evaluating, and designing space may be generated and subsequently their creative, social and political relevance can be investigated and tested.
 Knowledge and spatial experience is critical to the appreciation and understanding of the interdependencies of spaces.
 We will also ask how the less quantifiable aspects of perception and heritage of place, including narrative, memory and the transit space of the border itself, might be interpreted and reflected.

-Therefore, the focus relating to the architecture of borders and subsequent typologies along those border lines will provide a thread to be woven in with questions what architecture and (urban) planning can contribute to define, connect and open spaces or spatial possibilities.
-The shift towards a definition of “corridors” and “translocalities” becomes obvious in the development of a new silk road and global “closure” as promoted by many populist governments around the world.
+Therefore, the focus relating to the architecture of borders and subsequent typologies along those border lines provides a thread to be woven in with questions what architecture and (urban) planning can contribute to define, connect and open spaces or spatial possibilities.
+The shift towards a definition of 'corridors' and 'translocalities' becomes obvious in the development of a new silk road and global 'closure' as promoted by many populist governments around the world.
 This also touches on the issue how indigenous rights of land and territories can exist within an occupant/ colonial state.
 Another aspect deals with the interrelation of architecture and repression.

-Borders and Territories II: Spatial Representations of Connections and Disconnections with ANCB Partners ZEIT-Stiftung Ebelin und Gerd Bucerius, Hamburg and Dr. Nadine Godehardt, Stiftung Wissenschaft und Politik (SWP)
+Lab Talk.
+Borders and Territories II: Spatial Representations of Connections and Disconnections with ZEIT-Stiftung, Hamburg